Started from the bottom, now we’re HERE!

 Oh, and here is your free e-version preview:

 Oh, sorry.
 I meant to ease you into this book.
 That was too much too soon.
 Let’s try this, does your vagina smell like popcorn?
 Whether your answer is yes, or no, you’ve come to the right place because it smells like something.

 To the mothers or mature women thinking about giving a copy of this book to your daughter or a young woman in your life, DO IT!
 Misinformation is so prevalent.
-I can’t tell you how many people don’t know how STDs are transmitted, which ones are dangerous, that pull-out is an unreliable form of birth control, the clap is not chlamydia (it is actually gonorrhea), and that a person doesn’t need to have a lot of sex to get pregnant.
+I can’t tell you how many people don’t know how STI/STDs are transmitted, which ones are dangerous, that pull-out is an unreliable form of birth control, that the clap is not chlamydia (it is actually gonorrhea), and that a person doesn’t need to have a lot of sex to get pregnant.
 It just takes once.

-I posed the following question to a teen in my practice who was sexually active, but was reluctant to have STD testing or start using reliable birth control because she didn’t want her mother to know what she was doing.
+I posed the following question to a teen in my practice who was sexually active but was reluctant to have STD testing or to start using reliable birth control because she didn’t want her mother to know what she was doing.
 I asked her, “Which do you think your mother would dislike more: Finding out that you are having sex, but knowing that you are trying to be as safe as possible, or not knowing that you are having sex and as a result, you contract an undiagnosed STD or unplanned pregnancy?”
 I have a daughter.
 I would prefer for her to not have sex until she is either married or at least mentally prepared for the emotional weight that it carries.
 Damn a hookup!
-Trust and believe, though, that she will know what’s what, AND know that she can always talk to me or ask me questions, regardless of whether I agree with her decision.
+Trust and believe, though, that she will be well informed AND know that she can always talk to me or ask me questions, regardless of whether I agree with her decision.

 Enjoy my A to Z indexed guide to all things female.
 I realize that my title says A-V, and no, that is not a typo.
 It was just catchier than A-Z. Far be it from me to leave out W, X, Y and Z in this book.